chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * Care may need to be taken when committing third-party code that originates from a different git[hub] repository.
 There is a contributor's agreement that might be needed.
+We may also need to do a licensing review.
 Have a discussion with core developers before doing this.

 .. _Chapel Developers: https://chapel.discourse.group/c/developers
 .. _Chapel Users: https://chapel.discourse.group/c/users